mmistakes/so-simple-theme/_mnprdocs/config.md

 -----------

-## Ambient Occlusion
+## Ambient Occlusion {% include aio-new.html %}

 Ambient Occlusion (AO) darkens the image in areas that are hard to reach for the ambient light due to the local shape of the geometry (e.g. concavities, crevices, holes).
 Note that this effect depends only on the geometry (and the viewpoint, to a lesser extent), and not on the lights present in the scene.

 MNPRX currently uses a screen-space implementation of ambient occlusion based on the _Ground-Truth Ambient Occlusion_ algorithm (GTAO).
 {: .notice--info}

 ### AO Blend Mode